 Florida Statute Section 914.28 on confidential informants is often cited as “Rachel’s Law.”
-Florida Statute Section 914.28(3) also requirements agencies that use and recruit confidential informants to train any personnel involved in the use or recruitment on the agency’s policies and procedures.
-Additionally, the agency is required to keep documentation demonstrating the date of such training.
+Florida Statute Section 914.28(3) also requires agencies that use and recruit confidential informants to train any personnel involved in the use or recruitment on the agency’s policies and procedures.

 Rachel’s Law requires the agency to adopt policies and procedures that assign the highest priority in operational decisions and actions to the preservation of the safety of confidential informants, law enforcement personnel, target offenders, and the public.